CS

 CarSorted

 Compare every Subaru Outback variant sold new in Australia.
-5 variants, from $48,990 to $62,690 RRP.
+10 variants, from $48,990 RRP.
 Side-by-side specs, ANCAP safety, fuel economy, towing capacity, warranty and running costs, pricing sourced from the Subaru Australian website and updated weekly.
+This page also covers 20 previous-generation variants, kept for used-buyer research — their prices are what those cars cost when new, not current offers.

 Every Subaru Outback variant in Australia, compared

-5 variants of the Subaru Outback are on sale in Australia.
-Tap a variant to jump to its specs, or compare them side-by-side in the table below.
+10 variants of the Subaru Outback are on sale in Australia.
+Tap to compare them side-by-side, then tap any variant for its full specs.

 Subaru Outback AWD